Detective-Wasif/vyxal-tutorial/README.md

 To get a variable `←` is used.
 It gets the value of variable (without emptying it) and pushes the value of the variable to stack.

+**1.2 Register**

+Variables are often expensive, they cost a lot of bytes.
+You may need to store only one value, so to solve even that problem we have register.

+Register is just like variable, it can hold any value of any data type.
+To pop and store a value in register, just use `£` command.
+To push the value of register to stack without emptying use `¥`.